 Treatment entails exploring the deeper issues that led a person to replicate adverse childhood experiences via sexual acting out.
 For instance, every person I have worked with that has had exhibitionistic behavior (i.e., sending nude pics to multiple partners as part of acting out, strippers, escorts, men who expose themselves in public) has reported a history of being bullied (hazed, abused, harrassed in some way) as a child.
 Their victimization, being involuntarily exploited during their upbringing by parents, siblings, peers, etc. impacted them in such a way that as an adult, they replicate their trauma via voluntarily exploiting themselves, in an attempt to master or triumph over their trauma.
 This is one of many examples of childhood trauma being replicated in maladaptive sexual acting out as an adult.
 Treatment entails identifying the origin of trauma, helping a person resolve it via shame reduction techniques, family of origin and IFS work, and EMDR trauma therapy,

-Treatment also entails teaching people healthy coping skills to soothe their emotional dysregulation, learn how to identify and address cycle behavior, including thinking errors and maladaptive beliefs, as well as learn interventions for being resilient in recovery and in all of their relationships.
-Our evidence based treatment model, Carnes Task Based Model, is a key component of our program.
-However, we also incorporate Internal Family Systems Model (IFS), EMDR trauma therapy, Mindfulness based tools, DBT, and Gottman Therapy to assist our clients and families in having lasting wellness.
+Treatment also entails teaching people healthy coping skills to soothe their emotional dysregulation from the underlying issues (primary component), learn how to identify and address cycle behavior, including cognitive distortions and maladaptive beliefs, as well as learn interventions for being resilient in recovery and in all of their relationships.
+While our evidence based treatment approach, Carnes Task Based Model, is a key component of our program, two other primary models we use to address much of people's underlying issues entails Internal Family Systems Model (IFS) Model and EMDR Trauma Therapy.
+Along with these primary modalities, we weave in mindfulness based tools and DBT for teaching self regulation, as well as Gottman Therapy, Nagoski, Perel, and Ogden to explore intimacy, relationships and sexuality.

-It is important to remember that sex addiction is not about sex; it is a complex addiction that a person, with the accurate type of treatment, guidance, and support can heal from.
+It is important to remember that sex addiction is not about sex; it is a complex set of out of control behaviors that a person, with the accurate type of treatment, guidance, and support can heal from.
 Knowing this is often key in taking the first step in one's recovery.

 Remember, you are worth it....